 A mobile OS typically starts up when a device powers on, presenting a screen with icons or tiles that present information and provide application access.
 Mobile operating systems also manage cellular and wireless network connectivity, as well as phone access.

-Most mobile operating systems are tied to specific hardware, with little flexibility.
-Users can jailbreak or root some devices, however, which allows them to install another mobile OS or unlock restricted applications.
+Most mobile operating systems -- other than Android -- are tied to specific hardware with little flexibility.
+Users can jailbreak or root devices, however, which allows them to install another mobile OS or unlock restricted applications.